intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-mobilenet/README.md

 ## FP32 Inference Instructions

-1. Clone the `tensorflow/models` repository:
+1. Clone the `tensorflow/models` repository with the specified SHA, since we are using an older version of the models repo for SSD-MobileNet.

 ```
 $ git clone https://github.com/tensorflow/models.git
+$ git checkout 20da786b078c85af57a4c88904f7889139739ab0
 ```

 The TensorFlow models repo will be used for running inference as well as